Harry Shum Jr.: 2008–2014: Turn to acting, Glee, The LXD

-2015–18: Shadowhunters and other films
+2015–2018: Shadowhunters and other films

 In 2016, Shum appeared as the character Wei-Fang in the Netflix American–Chinese martial arts film Crouching Tiger, Hidden Dragon: Sword of Destiny, a sequel to Crouching Tiger, Hidden Dragon (1999).
-Shum was also cast as the male lead, Peter Ma, in Single By 30, a YouTube Red original series from Wong Fu Productions and New Form Digital after starring in the original pilot in 2015.
+Shum was also cast as the male lead, Peter Ma, in Single by 30, a YouTube Red original series from Wong Fu Productions and New Form Digital after starring in the original pilot in 2015.
 The first season of the series premiered on August 24, 2016, on Wong Fu Productions' Channel.

 Shum scored a primary role in the Freeform series, Shadowhunters, and portrayed the centuries-old warlock Magnus Bane between 2016 and 2019.
 The show was based on Cassandra Clare's best-selling young adult fantasy series, The Mortal Instruments.
 His portrayal of Bane, a bisexual man of color, helped Shadowhunters win the 2017 GLAAD media award for an "Outstanding Drama Series", which he accepted with his co-star Matthew Daddario.
 Shum also received the Bisexual Representation Award (BiRA) for "Best Bisexual Representation of a Supporting Character" in both 2017 and 2018 hosted by FluidStyleCo.
 Shum won the award for The Male TV Star of 2018 in the E!
 People's Choice Awards for his role as Magnus Bane in Shadowhunters.

 Alongside his work in Shadowhunters, he received supporting roles in films including Escape Plan: The Extractors and Burn.
-In 2018, Shum was cast as Charlie Wu in Jon M. Chu's Crazy Rich Asians, and despite most of his scenes being cut due to the desire to focus on one romantic pairing, he appears briefly in a mid-credits scene, hinting at a romantic link to one of the characters, Astrid Leong-Teo.
+In 2018, Shum was cast as Charlie Wu in Jon M. Chu's Crazy Rich Asians.
+Despite most of his scenes from the lattermost being cut due to the desire to focus on one romantic pairing, he appears briefly in a mid-credits scene, hinting at a romantic link to one of the characters, Astrid Leong-Teo.